cnr-ibba/BIOINFO-guidelines/docs/terminal/ssh.rst

   values of ``ServerAliveInterval`` and ``ServerAliveCountMax`` in order to avoid to be closed out from the remote terminal.
 However, raising this values a lot will freeze your terminal for a long time in the case that your connection is lost.
-  Please consider to raise up this parameters accordingly your needs
+  Please consider to raise up this parameters accordingly your needs but not exceed reasonable times.

 Mount remote folders using SSH
 ------------------------------